- What is weight?

 Convert from pound to kg, convert from kg to lbs...

-When it comes to converting from one weight unit to another by hand, it might be easy (e.g., to switch from kilograms to grams, you just multiply kilograms by 1000) or not so easy (like switching from lbs to kg or kg to lbs), but using the weight converter like this, you can take any difficulty out of the equation.
+When it comes to converting from one weight unit to another by hand, it can be easy (e.g., to switch from kilograms to grams, you just multiply kilograms by 1000) or not so easy (like switching from lbs to kg or kg to lbs), but using a weight converter like this, everything becomes easy as pie.

 With this weight converter, you can easily and effortlessly convert kg to pounds (and re-convert pounds to kg), grams to stones or any other two units you desire.
 We offer the full list of available units below: